 In addition to the form tutor, co-tutor, and Head of Year.
 The school also employs a team of associate staff which forms the student support hub.
-This team is located in a specific area of the school which is staffed throughout the day with specialist members of staff who support students with a variety of difficulties including social and emotional and peer related issues.
-The team is located in BF5 and BF9 throughout the school day, students who require any support are able to drop in as well as make a pre-arranged meeting with any of the nine members of the team.
+This hub team support students with a variety of difficulties including social and emotional and peer related issues.
+The team is on rotation in BF5 throughout the school day or in designated offices for each year group, students who require any support are able to drop in as well as make a pre-arranged meeting with any of the members of the team.